dgraph-io/dgraph/contrib/config/backups/nfs/README.md

 The steps to configure NFS for your local operating system or distro can vary greatly<sup>†</sup>, so a [Vagrant](https://www.vagrantup.com/) example is provided.
 This should work [Virtualbox](https://www.virtualbox.org/) provider on Windows, Mac, and Linux, as [Virtualbox](https://www.virtualbox.org/) creates routable IP addresses available to the host.
 Therefore, this NFS server can be accessed from either [Docker](https://docs.docker.com/engine/) or [Minikube](https://github.com/kubernetes/minikube) environments.

 † <sup><sub>Linux and macOS have native NFS implementations with macOS NFS configuration varying between macOS versions.
 Windows Server has different [NFS Server implementations](https://docs.microsoft.com/en-us/windows-server/storage/nfs/nfs-overview) between Windows Server versions.
-For Windows 10, there are open source options such as [Cygwin](https://www.cygwin.com/) or using Linux through [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10)</sub></sup>
+For Windows 10, there are open source options such as [Cygwin](https://www.cygwin.com/) or you can use Linux through [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10)</sub></sup>

 #### Vagrant Server